-- Completing some pen-and-paper tests to check your memory, language and problem-solving skills.
+- Completing some pen-and-paper tasks to check your memory, thinking and problem-solving skills.

 You may be offered other tests, including brain scans and blood tests.
-Occasionally a lumbar puncture is used, where a sample of fluid is taken from the base of the spine to test for changes linked to Alzheimer’s disease.
+Occasionally a lumbar puncture is used, where a sample of fluid is taken from the base of the spine.
+This tests for abnormal levels of the proteins, amyloid and tau, linked to Alzheimer’s disease.

 Together, all of these things will help a doctor find out about any problems in memory or thinking and the likely cause.

-Currently there is no definitive diagnostic test for Alzheimer’s disease.
+Currently there is no way to diagnose any type of dementia with 100% accuracy.
 Your doctor will make a clinical judgement about the most likely diagnosis to explain your symptoms based on the information they collect from these assessments and tests.